sunodo/sunodo/apps/docs/guide/introduction/migrating.md

 # Migrating a Sunodo project

-This section describe the steps to take to migrate a Sunodo application to a Cartesi CLI application.
+This section describes the steps to take to migrate a Sunodo application to a Cartesi CLI application.

 1. uninstall Sunodo CLI;